Teaching

 Course Materials

 I teach or have taught several classes on research design and quantitative methods.
 In these courses, I seek to make an understanding of research methodology accessible to students with and without a strong quantitative background.
 To facilitate this, I develop interactive apps using R Shiny to illustrate statistical concepts and communicate the relevant intuition.
-Here are some examples, developed jointly with Thao-Nguyen Ha:
+Below are some examples, developed jointly with Thao-Nguyen Ha.
+These are free for instructional use, but please include citations: